ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 4.0 Intervention
 ++++++++++++++++

-Scale-up of stomach cancer screening using ABC method for first screen followed by endoscopic follow-up among insured population from 5% in 2020 to 30% in 2030 and hold constant until 2040.
+Scale-up of stomach cancer screening using ABC method with endoscopic surveillance among insured population from 5% in 2020 to 30% in 2030 and hold constant until 2040.

 .. _4.1: